gklyne/asqc/README.markdown

-This project is for a simple command-line SPARQL query client.
+ASQC provides a simple command-line SPARQL query client.

-The plan is that the client can be used in Unix-style pipeline operations to perform sequences of query operations that pass information as RDF (from CONSTRUCT queries) or variable bindings (from SELECT queries).
+The intent is that this client can be used in Unix-style pipeline operations to perform sequences of query operations that pass information as RDF (from CONSTRUCT queries) or variable bindings (from SELECT queries).

 # Installation